nkapila6/resume/typst/resume/main.typ

 - Led the transition towards lighting and control systems from LED components which increased business value.
 - Designing and installation of lighting control systems.
 - Collaborated with cross-functional teams to deliver customized control solutions.
-- Currently working on integrating AI features into our service offerings.
+- Currently working on integrating AI features into our service offerings:
+  - Trying to automate the commissioning process using Agents or similar.

 #work(
   title: "Graduate Researcher",